Mohamed-Ashraf11/Mohamed-Ashraf11.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Mohamed Ashraf, an assistant Lecturer at Microbiology Department, Faculty of Science, Sohag University.
+I'm Mohamed Ashraf, an Assistant Lecturer at Microbiology Department, Faculty of Science, Sohag University.
 Currently I'm a Ph.D.
 Scholar at Egypt-Japan University of Science and Technology, Alexandria, Egypt.

 <!--